TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-unabletoreachaport/content-expressroute-18.md

 # Expressroute

 This will link to expressroute TSG when available.
-In the maeantime, please make use of the our wiki.
+In the meantime, please make use of the our wiki.